Venkatagutha/Spotify-Music-Analysis/README.md

  DJ Khaled appeared more times on the top5 list.
 We can clearly see that Post Malone had one of the best years of his career.
 He is definitely an artist to look out for in the future.

- **[6] Most Common Words:

-As we know that generlly most of songs have similar or sometimes the same name.
-With text mining we can determine the most common words used to name a song.
-I was able to do this with the help of tidy text, where we first give the required field as a dataframe.
-Inorder to find the most common words used we first devide the dataframe into one-token-per row(also known as tokenization) i.e one word per row.
-Later with the help of other function of dplyr library I was able to remove stop words( words like and,a,the,in) which generally dont make sense in a song name.
-After getting rid of the stopwords using count function of dplyr I was able to count the most common words used in a song name and visualised this in a word cloud.

-*Key Insights*

-From the word cloud we can clearly see words like lil,love,bad and gucci seemed to be the common words used.

-[7] **Sentiment Analysis of song names**

-To understand the sentiment of the Song name, I made use of *bing lexicon* which already has a table of words and its corresponding sentiment whether it is positive or negative.
-By performing inner join with bing lexicon and pipelining the output to group it by sentiment.
-With the help of a filter I was able to visualise words with higher frequency and their sentiment in a bar graph.

-**Key Insights**

-We can see that the word love has been way too many times but we can see negative sentiment words seemed to be more frequent than positive words.